Erasiel/algds-eng/exercises/exercises_02_complexity.md

 ### Exercise 3

-Using the $O$-notation, analyze the time complexity of the following algorithms.
+Using the $O$-notation, analyze the time complexity of the following three algorithms.

 ```py
 def algorithm_01(arr: List[int], x: int) -> int: